Accumulating Evidence for the Associated Production of a New Higgs Boson at the Large Hadron Collider: Conclusions and Outlook

+Interestingly, as the LEP experiments reported a mild excess (2.3$\sigma$) in the search for a scalar boson ($S^\prime$)~\cite{LEPWorkingGroupforHiggsbosonsearches:2003ing} using the process $e^+e^-\rightarrow Zh(\rightarrow b\overline{b})$ at 98\,GeV for the invariant $b\overline{b}$ mass, asymmetric $\gamma\gamma b\overline{b}$ final states could also originate from the decay $H\to SS^\prime$.
+This is further supported by the CMS result reporting similar excesses with Run 1 data and 35.9\,fb$^{-1}$ of Run 2 data~\cite{CMS:2018cyk}, with a local significance of 2.8$\sigma$ at 95.3\,GeV.
+In this context, it should be noted that searches with asymmetric configurations of $H\rightarrow \tau^+\tau^- b\overline{b}$ are also substantiated.

-Our analysis opens up new directions in particle physics.
-First of all, $S$ could be related to the multi-lepton anomalies.
+Our analysis potentially opens up new directions in particle physics.
+First of all, a mass of $S$ of 151\,GeV is motivated by the multi-lepton anomalies and therefore can obviously be related to them.
 However, due to the absence of a signal in $S\to ZZ^*$, an alternative mechanism for the lepton production, such as $S\to NN$, where $N$ has the quantum numbers of a right-handed neutrino, is possible.
-In such a setup, i.e.\ the 2HDM+$S$ extended with right-handed neutrinos, the anomalous muon $g-2$ could be explained via a chiral enhancement~\cite{Crivellin:2018qmi,Chun:2020uzw,Ferreira:2021gke} {and in case of a non-minimal flavour structure, also the intriguing hints for NP in $b\to s\ell^+\ell^-$ (above the $7\,\sigma$ level~\cite{Alguero:2021anc,Altmannshofer:2021qrr,Alok:2020bia,Hurth:2020ehu,Ciuchini:2020gvn}) could be explained~\cite{Li:2018rax,Marzo:2019ldg,Iguro:2018qzf,Crivellin:2019dun}.
-Furthermore, in the context of the 96\,GeV $S^\prime$ excess~\cite{LEPWorkingGroupforHiggsbosonsearches:2003ing,CMS:2018cyk} searches for $H\to S^{(\prime)}(\to \gamma\gamma,b\bar b)S(\to {\rm invisible})$ are interesting.
+In such a setup, i.e.~the 2HDM+$S$ extended with right-handed neutrinos, the anomalous muon $g-2$ could be explained via a chiral enhancement~\cite{Crivellin:2018qmi,Chun:2020uzw,Ferreira:2021gke} and in case of a non-minimal flavour structure, also the intriguing indications for NP in $b\to s\ell^+\ell^-$ (above the $7\,\sigma$ level~\cite{Alguero:2021anc,Altmannshofer:2021qrr,Alok:2020bia,Hurth:2020ehu,Ciuchini:2020gvn}) could be explained~\cite{Li:2018rax,Marzo:2019ldg,Iguro:2018qzf,Crivellin:2019dun}.
+Furthermore, as $S$ is produced in association with missing energy, this opens new avenues for possible solutions to the outstanding problem of Dark Matter.